cuinjune/Ofelia/ofelia/README.md

 * Replace Pd patches and data in `yourProject/bin/data/pd` with your files.
 * Build the project and find the executable file in `yourProject/bin` directory.

-## Running the Emscripten example on a web browser
+## Running the Emscripten example in a web browser
 * Download the latest [nightly build](https://openframeworks.cc/ci_server/versions/nightly/) of openFrameworks.
 * Download [ofxOfelia_Emscripten.zip](https://github.com/cuinjune/ofxOfelia/releases/latest) and rename the extracted folder to `ofxOfelia`.<br />
 Place the folder within the directory `OF/addons`. ("OF" indicates the base directory of openFrameworks)